Absolutely Fabulous: The Movie

 A funny-as-ever Patsy and endless boozy pratfalls keep the energy levels high in this just-funny-enough reboot of the 1990s comedy TV series

-Elsewhere, the laugh rate is a bit slack, and the film looks dated compared to the early TV episodes from the ’90s.
-Seriously, watch them again to see how Jennifer Saunders’s Edina was totally ahead of the game with her cosmic leggings (now required-wearing in yoga studios) and her omming like a wellness blogger.
+Elsewhere, the laugh rate is a bit slack, and the film looks dated compared to the early telly episodes from the ’90s.
+Seriously, watch them now on Netflix to see how Jennifer Saunders’s Edina was totally ahead of the game with her cosmic leggings (now required-wearing in yoga studios) and her omming like a #namaste wellness blogger.

 Cast and crew